The Members of WELCASTSTEELS LIMITED Ahmedabad.

-(xi) The Company has not paid any managerial remuneration other than Director sittingfee within the meaning of sec 197 read with Schedule V to the Act.
+(xi) The Company has not paid any managerial remuneration other than Directors' SittingFees within the meaning of sec 197 read with Schedule V to the Act.
 Hence the provisionsof Clause XI of the Order are not applicable.

 (xii) The Company is not a Nidhi Company.
 Therefore the provisions of clause (xii) ofthe Order are not applicable to the Company.

-(xiii) In our opinion the company has complied with the provisions of Sections 177 and188 of the Act and the disclosure of such transactions in the financial Statements etc.as required by applicable Accounting Standards in respect of transactions enteredinto with related parties.
+(xiii) ln our opinion the company has complied with the provisions of Sections 177 and188 of the Act and the disclosure of such transactions in the Financial Statements etc.as required by applicable Indian Accounting Standards in respect of transactions enteredinto with related parties.